growingdevs/growingdevs.github.io/_posts/2013-09-18-ruby-resty.md

 It's such a great tool, except resty currently [doesn't work in zsh][3].

-I wanted to submit a PR to fix the problem and started thinking maybe a shell script isn't the best approach for community development.
+After thinking about it, a shell script isn't the best approach for community development.
 Coming from a Ruby background, shell script syntax is so _hard to read_.
-Then I thought, "What about adding functionality to Resty?
+What about adding functionality to Resty?
 Can I add a new command that Resty supports?
 Can I have nice tests documenting functionality?
-How about some continuous integration?"
+How about some continuous integration?

 And I embarked on a [Ruby Port of Resty][7].